Mapwize/mapwize-ui-ios/README.md

 Add markers on places contained in the placelist and promote them `- (void) selectPlaceList:(MWZPlaceList*) placeList;`

-Hide the UI UI, remove markers and unpromote place if needed `- (void) unselectContent:(BOOL) closeInfo;`
+Hide the UI component, remove markers and unpromote place if needed `- (void) unselectContent:(BOOL) closeInfo;`

 Display a direction object and show the direction UI already configured